zniper/django-scraper/README.md

         ...
         'scraper',
     )

+If `south` is present in current Django project, please use `migrate` command to create database tables.

+    python manage.py migrate scraper

+Otherwise, please use standard 'syncdb' command

+    python manage.py syncdb

-There are also some important configuration values should be added into settings file:
+There is also an important configuration value should be added into settings file:

     CRAW_ROOT = '/path/to/local/storage'